I went back to Los Angeles for a quick visit a few weeks ago. There was Chess Pie – it was a divine.

-- Freeze your shaped pie crust for 30 minutes while the oven preheats.
+- Freeze your shaped pie crust in the pie pan for 30 minutes while the oven preheats.

-- Lightly spray a piece of parchment paper with non-stick cooking spray and place it spray-side-down into the frozen pie crust.
+- Lightly spray a piece of parchment paper (aluminum foil in a pinch) with non-stick cooking spray and place it spray-side-down into the frozen pie crust.

 - Fill the pie to the BRIM with pie weights (mine are the economical kind – dried beans).
 Go as high as the crimped edges with the beans.
 The weight will keep the edges from sinking into the pan.